status-im/status-network-monorepo/status-network-contracts/docs/karma.md

 1. **Balance Calculation**: The system calculates the account's total balance, including both actual tokens and virtual rewards from all registered reward distributors.

-2. **Virtual Reward Redemption**: Before slashing, the system automatically redeems all virtual rewards from all reward distributors, converting them into actual Karma tokens.
-This is necessary as virtual Karma cannot be burned otherwise.
+2. **Virtual Reward Redemption**: Before slashing, the system automatically redeems all virtual rewards from all **non-paused** reward distributors, converting them into actual Karma tokens.
+This is necessary as virtual Karma cannot be burned otherwise. **Paused distributors are skipped** during this redemption process, meaning their virtual rewards remain unredeemed and are not included in the slash calculation.

 3. **Slash Amount Calculation**: The slash amount is calculated as a percentage of the total balance (configurable by the admin, defaulting to 50%).
 There is a minimum slash amount of 1 KARMA to ensure meaningful penalties.